BICENTENNIAL TRIBUTE

 B awaits some form of brutalist American cutlery - settles on a knife and fork

-WC: How find you our turkey-meat, my Lord?
+WC: How did you find our turkey-meat, my Lord?
+Nothing like a plump Italian goose, I'd wager

 WC: Our spare cuisine keeps us an alert nation - now, here is an American edition of your poems - perhaps you shall find the notes instructive - ‘Whilome' was at first perceived to be a curse or blasphemy (shakes head) and was cleaved